Menu

 4. Finally, if you are still unable to locate the package, please contact us with the order number

 We offer no-hassle 30-day returns.
-For full details, check out our return policy.
+For full details, see our return policy.

 We will issue a refund for the returned item as soon as we verify its condition.
 This may take up to 5 business days from the time we receive it.
 Alternatively you can request a replacement device, equivalent brand & model, instead of a refund.